bazzline/php_propel_behavior_entity_instantiator/README.md

         * covered code with unit tests
         * refactor *EntityInstantiatorGenerator* (extract the *generateContent* method to delegate responsibilities)
 * [0.3.0](https://github.com/bazzline/php_propel_behavior_create_entity/tree/0.3.0) - released at 18.09.2015
-    * coverd "Propel" and "PDO" also with use statements
+    * covered "Propel" and "PDO" also with use statements
     * use statements are ordered alphabetically
     * use "use" instead and full qualified names usage in the methods
 * [0.2.3](https://github.com/bazzline/php_propel_behavior_create_entity/tree/0.2.3) - released at 17.09.2015